top of page

 The easiest way to see this fairy tale castle is from Munich.

-In all honesty, we planned a trip to Munich so that we could see this castle on a day trip.
+In all honesty, we planned a trip to Munich so we could see this castle on a day trip, and that's exactly what we did.

 The attractions in Munich do not end here.